 It’s not exactly headline news that the sub-specialty of sports medicine has brought major improvements to the care of athletes.
-Many injuries are prevented by better conditioning and equipment.
-When injuries do occur, they are identified and treated more efficiently.
-Players are returned to the playing field safely and more rapidly.
+Prevention of injuries can occur with better conditioning and equipment.
+When injuries do occur, treatment will be more efficient.
+Players can return to the playing field safely and more rapidly.

 Sports medicine doctors rely on rehabilitation as one of their most important tools.
 Not only must the injury be healed, but also the joint must regain full motion and the supporting muscles must be strong enough to carry the loads.
 For example, an injury to the knee may involve a meniscus or ligaments.
 Surgery may be needed for repair of the structural damage to the knee.

 That surgery is only half the job, really, because the athlete then enters a rehabilitation program to restore full range of motion and develop full strength of the quadriceps and hamstring muscles.
 Not only must the muscles develop power,